 He also visited the Navajo reservation in New Mexico, as his mother had grown up around and eventually graduated high school from the Navajo Nation.
 The confluence of all the factors affecting his life and personality led to Scott pursuing chemical engineering at Brigham Young University, promising his father that he’d spend at least a semester trying it out before he considered jumping ship to another university, where most of his friends were.
 He ended up loving Brigham Young, and stayed there for the full degree.

-It wasn’t a terribly difficult process; “After determining if you’re fit enough, they really only asked you two questions,” Scott recalls, “‘Do you speak another language, and if so, what is it; and, would you be willing to learn another language?’”
+“After determining if you’re fit enough, they really only asked you two questions,” Scott recalls. “‘Do you speak another language, and if so, what is it; and, would you be willing to learn another language?’”

 Not too long later, Scott wound up in São Paulo, Brazil, to begin a journey that would inform his character in ways he couldn’t have ever foreseen.
 “It was absolutely formative,” he says confidently, “and as a 19-year-old kid, showing up in a foreign country where you don’t speak the language, you hit the street and find people to teach and help and serve.
 And you do that every day, 7 days a week, for 2 years straight.
 You focus on the work.
 There’re no breaks, there’s no vacation; it’s 6:30 in the morning to 9:30 at night, working, doing something, all day every day.”
 Oh, and Scott could email his family once a week and call home on Mother’s Day and Christmas.
 How generous of them, right?